artic-network/civet/README.md

   --date-window DATE_WINDOW
                         Define the window +- either side of cluster sample collection date-range.
 Default is 7 days.
-  --map-sequences       Maps coordinates of sequences.
-Requires arguments x-col,
-                        y-col and input-crs.
-  --x-col X_COL         Name of column in input csv containing x coordinates of sequences for mapping.
-  --y-col Y_COL         Name of column in input csv containing x coordinates of sequences for mapping.
+  --map-sequences       Map the coordinate points of sequences, coloured by a
+                        triat.
+  --map-inputs MAP_INPUTS
+                        columns containing EITHER x and y coordinates as a comma separated string OR outer postcodes for mapping sequences
+  --input-crs INPUT_CRS
-  --input-crs           Coordinate system of sequence coordinates in EPSG numbers eg World Mercator (WGS84) is EPSG:4326,
+                        Coordinate reference system of sequence coordinates --mapping-trait MAPPING_TRAIT
-                        and ordnance survey is EPSG:27700.
-                        For more information see https://geopandas.org/projections.html and https://spatialreference.org/ref/epsg/
-  --mapping-trait MAPPING_TRAIT
-                        Trait to colour by on the map.
-Must match a column header in the input csv.
+                        Column to colour mapped sequences by

+misc options:
+  -b, --launch-browser  Optionally launch md viewer in the browser using grip --generate-config     Rather than running a civet report, generate a config
+                        file based on the command line arguments provided -n, --dry-run         Go through the motions but don't actually run --tempdir TEMPDIR     Specify where you want the temp stuff to go.
+Default:
+                        $TMPDIR
+  --no-temp             Output all intermediate files, for dev purposes.
+  -t THREADS, --threads THREADS
+                        Number of threads
-  -v, --version         Show program's version number and exit
+  --verbose             Print lots of stuff to screen -v, --version         show program's version number and exit

 ```

 ### Analysis pipeline